Pediatric intensive care unit: Physician

-In the US, a pediatric intensivist is board certified and trained in a 3 year pediatric critical care fellowship.
+In the US, a pediatric intensivist is board certified and trained in a 3-year pediatric critical care fellowship.

 Factors leading to poor outcomes

 The patients in the PICU are the most critically ill children in the hospital setting.
 There are times where these children do not have the best outcomes, which may result in permanent deficits or even death.
 There are times where nothing more could have been done to improve the outcome for these patients.
-However, there are times where care could have differed and the end result may have been better.
+However, there are times where care could have differed and the result may have been better.

 There are a variety of factors that have led to poor outcomes in PICU patients.
 The main factor that leads to inadequate care for PICU patients is improper health assessment by the healthcare providers.
-This may include not observing a change in the patient’s clinical status, delayed resuscitation efforts, delayed decision making, or a combination of any of these factors.
+This may include not observing a change in the patient's clinical status, delayed resuscitation efforts, delayed decision making, or a combination of any of these factors.
 If any of these factors do occur, it may result in permanent deficits in the most critical patients.

 Measures may be taken to prevent improper assessments from occurring.
 Proper education on how to conduct a proper assessment and how to recognize a critically ill pediatric patient can improve patient outcomes.
 This includes being able to recognize signs of deteriorating clinical status and perform proper triage of patients.
 This education is not only for the PICU staff, but also for emergency medical services, the emergency department staff, and staff of the pediatric unit.